Josiwe/Josiwe.ATS.Cheats/README.md

 You'll also need the json configuration file Josiwe.ATS.Cheats.Config.json in the same directory.
 This file can be edited to selectively enable cheats or modify how they work.

-### There's quite a few things you can configure in that json file which we hope you can tweak to your heart's content.
+## There's quite a few things you can configure in that json file which we hope you can tweak to your heart's content.

+### Season Cheats

 **MoarSeasonRewards**
 - Boolean: _true or false_
 - when set to true it maxes out the amount of items displayed for each cornerstone pick to 7 (the max the UI can display without major issues)
 - when set to false uses the game's default logic

-**AllRacesInWorldMap**
-- Boolean: _true or false_
+**StormLengthMultiplier**
+- Float: _accepts any positive floating point number, usually only one or two decimals (i.e. 1.0, 0.3, 2.45)_
+- setting this to any number between 0.0 and 1.0 make storm seasons shorter
+- setting this to any number higher than 1.0 will make storm seasons longer
+- when set to 1 uses the game's default logic

+**DrizzleLengthMultiplier**
+- Float: _accepts any positive floating point number, usually only one or two decimals (i.e. 1.0, 0.3, 2.45)_
+- setting this to any number between 0.0 and 1.0 make drizzle seasons shorter
+- setting this to any number higher than 1.0 will make drizzle seasons longer
-- when set to true it should allow a more random choice of races when picking a cell in the world map
+- when set to 1 uses the game's default logic

+**ClearanceLengthMultiplier**
+- Float: _accepts any positive floating point number, usually only one or two decimals (i.e. 1.0, 0.3, 2.45)_
+- setting this to any number between 0.0 and 1.0 make clearance seasons shorter
+- setting this to any number higher than 1.0 will make clearance seasons longer
-- when set to false uses the game's default logic
+- when set to 1 uses the game's default logic

-- experimental feature
+### Game Map Cheats

 **EnableWildcardBlueprints**
 - Boolean: _true or false_